-Bet you didn't think you'd need to clean your dishwasher, right?
-Well, occasionally, a good green cleaning is needed to prevent or treat mineral build-up, soap scum, and odors.
-Several products exist on the market that clean your dishwasher, but unfortunately, not all of them are very green.
-However, the remedies below are easy, safe, inexpensive, and effective, so give one of them a try, and your dishwasher will be back to smelling like new!
+You probably think that you do need to clean your dishwasher.
+Well, occasionally, good green cleaning is needed to prevent or treat mineral build-up, soap scum, and odors.
+Several products exist on the market for cleaning your dishwasher, but unfortunately, not all of them are very green.
+Some of the following remedies are easy, safe, inexpensive, and effective, so give one a try, and your dishwasher will be back to smelling like new.

 01 of 03